 In a natural bee colony, the hierarchical cycle works like this:

-You don’t need to be an expert on Darwinism to see the advantages for the bee colony in this system- the strong survive, the powerful drones mate the queen, the hive gets a broad genetic base.
+You don’t need to be an expert on Darwinism to see the advantages for the bee colony in this system: the strong survive, the powerful drones mate the queen, the hive gets a broad genetic base.

 The drones die in this process; the drones die in the wild too, but that’s not the issue.
 The drones are born to mate and die.

 It would be unnatural to remove your sexual agency in selecting a partner to make babies with based on how convenient it would be for a third party, right?

-The craziest part is, this isn't even for the purposes of selective breeding like with other animals – like how we have domesticated and altered dogs to suit our needs and desires.
+This process isn't even for the purpose of selective breeding, as it is with other animals – like how we have domesticated and altered dogs to suit our needs and desires.